woocommerce/woocommerce-subscriptions-custom-price-string/README.md

 WooCommerce Subscriptions - Custom Price String is an experimental mini-extension for [WooCommerce Subscriptions](http://woocommerce.com/products/woocommerce-subscriptions/) that allows you to customize the following default strings from WooCommerce and WooCommerce Subscriptions:

-- Simple product "price string"
+- Simple product price

-- Variable product "price string"
+- Variable product price

-- Subscription product "price string"
+- Subscription product price

-- Subscription Variation "price string"
+- Subscription Variation price

-- Variable product "From string"
+- Variable product **From** price

 ## Installation